 board of directors

-Board Vision Statement: The Board of Directors of Hospice of Morrow County, Inc. is committed to providing leadership and direction toward the mission of the Hospice organization through accountability and inspiration.
+Board Vision Statement: The Board of Directors of Ohio’s Hospice of Morrow County is committed to providing leadership and direction toward the mission of the hospice organization through accountability and inspiration.

 current board members

 Mary Jo Corwin